agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 This is quite exhausting.
 Finishing a few paragraphs of 9 dimensions OMG, it is painful!
 How am I going to pull off 3 more hrs of this?
-1 hr and 40 mins and already knackered!
+1 hr and 40 mins and am already knackered!

 STM: